isovector/reasonablypolymorphic.com/site/misc/law.markdown

 outsider, with no domain knowledge.
 That should scare you.

 Overall, I needed to collect and analyze all of the data myself.
 I spent maybe fifteen hours programming things, and roughly 336 hours collecting data.
-I fought with analytics tools for another ten hours, and this write-up took about the same.
+I fought with analytics tools for another ten hours, and this write-up took maybe twenty hours.
 It was a fun project, but I'm happy to be done with it.

 ## Methodology